Payarc/payarc-sdk-php/README.md

     create_subscription: issue a subscription for a customer from a plan.
 Based on plans you can create subscription.
 Time scheduled job will request and collect payments (charges) according plan schedule from customer.

-### Service `Payarc->userSettings`
+### Service `Payarc->user_settings->agent->webhooks`
 #### This Service is used to manipulate user settings in the system.
 This SERVICE has methods for:
-    retrieveMerchant - collect user settings for a merchant user, retrieveAgent - collect user settings for an agent user, setMerchant - set specified setting for merchant user, setAgent - set specified setting for agent user, Based on plans you can create subscription.
-Time scheduled job will request and collect payments (charges) according plan schedule from customer.
+    create - this function will create object stored in the database for webhooks in form of key value pair, list - this function allows you to search amongst user settings you had created, update - this function allows you to modify attributes of user settings object, delete - this function allows you to delete user settings object.

 ## Creating a Charge
 ### Example: Create a Charge with Minimum Information